asimkhan8107/Keypad-Scanner/README.md

 The debounce module generates a signal **K** when a key has been pressed and a signal **Kd** after it has been debounced.
 When a valid key is detected, the decoder determines the key number from the row and column numbers.

+**Scanner**
+We will use the following procedure to scan the keyboard: First apply logic 1s

+                    to columns : C0, C1, and C2.

+and wait.
+If any key is pressed, a 1 will appear

+                    on rows : R0, R1, R2, or R3.

+Then apply a 1 to column C0 only.
+If any of the Ris is 1, a valid key is detected.

+If R0 is received, one knows that switch 1 was pressed.
+If R1, R2, or R3 is received => it indicates switch 4, 7, or * was pressed.
+If so, set V 5 1 and output the corresponding N.
+If no key is detected in the first column, apply a 1 to C1 and repeat.
+If no key is detected in the second column, repeat for C2.

+When a valid key is detected, apply 1s to C0, C1, and C2 and wait until no key is pressed.
+This last step is necessary so that only one valid signal is generated each time a key is pressed.